 About Pampa Paciencia

-Pampa Paciencia is a road-accessible low sulphidation epithermal ("LSE") gold-silver project located within an active mining district less than 15 kilometres from two major mines (Sierra Gorda and Spence) and about five kilometres from the Faride LSE mine.
+Pampa Paciencia is a 3,840-hectare, road-accessible, low-sulphidation epithermal gold-silver project located within an active mining district less than 15 kilometres from two major mines (Sierra Gorda and Spence); it is about five kilometres from the Faride LSE mine.

-Astra has completed drilling, mapping, and sampling, geophysical surveys, and localized trenching, at the Pampa Paciencia Project, and in doing so has confirmed the discovery of a large, gold-silver epithermal vein system and defined a vein boulder (float) field over approximately 75% of the project area.
-The veins do not outcrop as the majority of the project area is covered by a thin layer of gravels and caliche, but the vein float can be used to identify areas of high prospectivity.
+Astra has completed drilling, mapping and sampling, geophysical surveys and localized trenching, at the Pampa Paciencia project, and, in doing so, has defined a vein boulder (float) field over approximately 75 per cent of the project area.
+The veins do not outcrop as the majority of the project area is covered by a thin layer of gravels and caliche but the vein float can be used to identify areas of high prospectivity.

 The technical data and information as disclosed in this news release has been reviewed and approved by Darcy Marud.
-Mr. Marud is a Practicing Member of the Association of Professional Geoscientists of Ontario and is a qualified person as defined under the terms of National Instrument 43-101 - Standards of Disclosure for Mineral Projects.
+Mr. Marud is a practising member of the Association of Professional Geoscientists of Ontario and is a qualified person, as defined under the terms of National Instrument 43-101 -- Standards of Disclosure for Mineral Projects.

 We seek Safe Harbor.

 © 2023 Canjex Publishing Ltd. All rights reserved.